-For 90 years, Caterpillar Inc. has been making sustainable progress possible and driving positive change on every continent.
+For nearly 90 years, Caterpillar Inc. has been making sustainable progress possible and driving positive change on every continent.
 Customers turn to Caterpillar to help them develop infrastructure, energy and natural resource assets.
-With 2014 sales and revenues of \$55.184 billion, Caterpillar is the world's leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
-The company principally operates through its three product segments - Construction Industries, Resource Industries and Energy & Transportation - and also provides financing and related services through its Financial Products segment.
+With 2014 sales and revenues of \$55.2 billion, Caterpillar is the world's leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
+The company principally operates through its three product segments - Resource Industries, Construction Industries and Power Systems - and also provides financing and related services through its Financial Products segment.
 For more information, visit caterpillar.com.
 To connect with us on social media, visit caterpillar.com/social-media.

-Cat Gas Solutions: www.catgaspower.com Online Community: https://caterpillar.lithium.com/t5/Electric-Power-Generation/ct-p/EPG YouTube: http://www.youtube.com/CatPowerGeneration Contact a Dealer: http://cat.com/dealer-locator
+Cat Gas Solutions: catgaspower.com Online Community: caterpillar.lithium.com/t5/Electric-Power-Generation/ct-p/EPG YouTube: youtube.com/CatPowerGeneration Contact a Dealer: cat.com/dealer-locator

-LEXE0904-00 May 2015
+LEXE0904-00 February 2016

-©2015 Caterpillar All Rights Reserved

-CAT, CATERPILLAR, their respective logos, "ACERT", "Caterpillar Yellow" and the "POWER EDGE" trade dress, as well as corporate and product identity used herein, are trademarks of Caterpillar and may not be used without permission.
+© 2016 Caterpillar.
+All Rights Reserved.
+CAT, CATERPILLAR, BUILT FOR IT, their respective logos, "Caterpillar Yellow," the "Power Edge" trade dress, as well as corporate and product identity used herein, are trademarks of Caterpillar and may not be used without permission.